 - Mind the view.
 This is especially important for those who are bedbound.
 In the article Staying Happy When You’re Homebound, you’ll find great suggestions for keeping the view outside the window(s) interesting, and how they can be a source of ongoing intrigue and activity (i.e. people-watching, bird-watching, gardening).

 - Board games don’t have to be boring.
 From Scrabble to solitaire and jigsaw puzzles to Jenga, games are a great way to connect generations and keep caregivers/carees from resorting to hours of mindless TV-watching.
 If you’re open to digital games, there’s a host of them online, and many retirement communities have found the Wii to be a wonderful way for seniors to stay physically active without leaving the building.
+You can even play games with friends and family members who are far away through applications such as “Words With Friends”.

 - Tinker.
 So maybe you can’t work on a vehicle or build a piece of furniture if you’re bedbound, but there are certainly smaller items you can take apart and reassemble, refurbish, and rewire.
+You can find manuals for most anything online to help you if you get stuck along the way.